SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-04-wastewater-corona-virus-rna-vs-medical-loads.md

 society.
 Now, all the elderly and those with complicating conditions realize that COVID will likely kill them, so they're very cautious.
 That leaves us with the enormous student population, who are attempting to party in secret.
-They may be passing the virus around, with asymptomatic or low symptom results, so no associated hospitalizations.
+They may be passing the virus around, with asymptomatic or low symptom results, thus no associated hospitalizations.
 They may not understand the long-term damage COVID does even to the young.
 If COVID breaks out of their population and gets into their professors, families, and others, it will be _really_ ugly.